 LUNCH BREAK

-Basic refreshment facilities nearby – e.g. Café Central on the Campus is open all day.
+Refreshment facilities nearby – e.g. café and separate shop on campus is open all day.
 An opportunity to talk to other participants and to show your weather-related photos and to make new contacts.
-Plus the TORRO EXHIBITION (including posters)
+Plus the TORRO poster displays

 Open Session

 An opportunity to mention other recent severe weather highlights – UK or further afield.
-If you wish to show images, please mention when registering.
-We will then ask for you send them to us with a short commentary.
+If you wish to show images, let us know either in advance, or during registration on the day of the conference.

 Conference closes